 A total of six metrics were selected for assessing this sub-ecoregion: 1) Coleoptera Taxa, % Oligochaeta, 3) % Plecoptera, 4) Shredder Taxa, 5) Scraper Taxa, and 6) Swimmer Taxa.
-The multi-metric index scores from the 2020 assessment along with the numeric ranking, narrative description, and stream health rating can be seen below (Table 11).
+The multi-metric index scores from the 2024 assessment along with the numeric ranking, narrative description, and stream health rating can be seen below (Table 11).
 Table 15 indicates the historic multi-metric index scores.
-All sites continue to have declining conditions in regard to index scores and narrative conditions.
+Site BR-6 has shown improvement over previous testing.
+The other two sites (TC-1 and TW-1) continue to have declining conditions in regard to index scores and narrative conditions.
 Erosion and sedimentation continue to be identified as the primary causes of habitat degradation for the sites.